 Maybe they found it embarrassing or silly; maybe they found it too regimented.
 Or maybe they found this oddly aggressive, mindless and exuberant exercise in group-think too reminiscent of other rallies….like one that occurred in Nuremberg several decades earlier.

 That last bit may be a bit of stretch (and a clear instance of Godwin’s law in action).
 But their policies on smiling (all employees must smile) didn’t fare well with Germans, who don’t typically fake-smile at strangers.
-And their 1984-ish “ethics code,” which required employees to spy on each other and them from engaging in sexual relationships with each other, was struck down by a German court in 2005.
+And their 1984-ish “ethics code,” which required employees to spy on each other and forbid them from engaging in sexual relationships with each other, was struck down by a German court in 2005.

 And finally, Walmart failed to take the preferred habits of German consumers into consideration when it designed its stores: making them stoop to reach discounted products, making the store more difficult to navigate so that shoppers would spend more time there, and just generally frustrating them.
 Americans are apparently content to wander the aisles like rats in maze of cheap products from China.
 Not so the Germans.